mantil-io/example-todo/README.md

 ## Final thoughts

-With this template you learned how to create a serverless todo application with AWS Lambda and Mantil's KV store backed by DynamoDB.
+With this example you learned how to create a serverless todo application with AWS Lambda and Mantil's KV store backed by DynamoDB.
 Check out [our documentation](https://github.com/mantil-io/mantil#documentation) to find more interesting templates.

 If you have any questions or comments on this template or would just like to share your view on Mantil contact us at [support@mantil.com](mailto:support@mantil.com).